 │ AXManager → AppAXContext: writes CGRects on per-app run-loop threads.│

-│ AXFrameApplicationLedger: dedup / verify / retry / learn quantum. │
+│ AXFrameApplicationLedger: dedup / verify / retry / convergence. │

 └───────────────────────────────┬──────────────────────────────────────┘